Research - The University of Tulsa

 Research

-New and exciting research opportunities occur right across The University of Tulsa.
+New and exciting research opportunities occur across The University of Tulsa.
 Our research environment is one of TU's most distinctive advantages.
 As a mid-size university, we're large enough to support a vigorous research program yet small enough that our scholars remain visible members of a supportive community.

 University Research

-• Research projects and facilities
+• Research Opportunities

-• Office of Research and Sponsored Programs
+• Office of Research & Sponsored Programs

 • Advancing the frontiers of knowledge